-The centre operates as a drop-in centre where a range of groups meet regularly.
+The centre operates as a drop-in centre where we offer a range of groups.
 Activities typically include arts and crafts, wellbeing group and social activities.
-There is also a community radio station with plenty of opportunities to get involved!
+There is also a community radio station with plenty of opportunities to get involved.

 There is a one-to-one counselling service where you can be supported through any difficulties.
 This is for adults aged 18 and over who have experience of mental health difficulties.